City · New Zealand · Oceania

 Practical Tips

-The currency in New Zealand is the New Zealand Dollar (NZD).
-Credit cards are widely accepted, but it's useful to have some cash for smaller establishments.
-SIM cards can be purchased at the airport or local stores, with options from providers like 2degrees and Spark.
-New Zealanders are known for their friendly and relaxed demeanor.
-Tipping is not customary in New Zealand, but rounding up the bill or leaving small change is appreciated.
-When dining out, it's polite to wait for the host to invite you to start eating.
-Also, be mindful of the local wildlife and marine life, especially when visiting beaches and national parks.
+When budgeting for your trip to Auckland, consider that New Zealand uses the New Zealand Dollar (NZD).
+Credit cards are widely accepted, but having some cash on hand is useful for smaller purchases.
+SIM cards are available at the airport and major retailers; check for international roaming options or purchase a local SIM upon arrival.
+Tipping is not mandatory but appreciated for good service; rounding up the bill or leaving small change is common.
+When dining out, it is polite to wait for the host to invite you to start.
+Be mindful of the local culture and avoid discussing sensitive topics such as politics and religion.
+Public transport is efficient, but always check schedules and routes in advance.

 Cultural Notes